Harrop Cable Ferry: Initial Harrop–Longbeach ferry

 In early years, a log raft pushed by a launch largely moved cattle.

-Constructed at the Nelson ferry landing, the wooden four-car-capacity scow was guided by a 1700 ft cable and propelled by a 14hp engine below deck.
+Constructed at the Nelson ferry landing, the wooden four-car-capacity scow was guided by a 1700 ft cable and propelled by a 14 hp engine below deck.

 In August 1925, the ferry inauguration provided road access to the south shore.
 Premier John Oliver conducted the official opening ceremony about a week later.
 The Harrop–Longbeach ferry was the original name.
 Longbeach residents would cross to Harrop for their mail, groceries, and social functions at the Harrop packing shed.

 To provide clearance in low water at each shore, sand was periodically dredged.

 Travel outside regular hours was not toll free.
 To encourage non-locals to attend Harrop or Procter dances, the organizers picked up any shortfall to provide free ferry travel, or a reduced rate, on these runs outside the regular operating hours.

 In 1929, while below deck, the operator died of carbon monoxide poisoning from the gasoline engine.
 By 1930, operating hours extended in the summer, before reverting to 7am to 7pm.
 That year, truck traffic carrying construction materials dropped dramatically on completion of the rail link.

 In 1934, dry rot was discovered in the scow.